rollup/rollup/docs/05-plugin-development.md

 When triggering this hook from a plugin via [`this.resolve(source, importer, options)`](guide/en/#thisresolvesource-string-importer-string-options-skipself-boolean--promiseid-string-external-boolean--null), it is possible to pass a custom options object to this hook.
 While this object will be passed unmodified, plugins should follow the convention of adding a `custom` property with an object where the keys correspond to the names of the plugins that the options are intended for.
 For details see **TODO: Section about custom parameter passing**.

-Returning `null` defers to other `resolveId` functions and eventually the default resolution behavior; returning `false` signals that `source` should be treated as an external module and not included in the bundle.
+Returning `null` defers to other `resolveId` functions and eventually the default resolution behavior.
+Returning `false` signals that `source` should be treated as an external module and not included in the bundle.
 If this happens for a relative import, the id will be renormalized the same way as when the `external` option is used.

 If you return an object, then it is possible to resolve an import to a different id while excluding it from the bundle at the same time.
 This allows you to replace dependencies with external dependencies without the need for the user to mark them as "external" manually via the `external` option: